 When searching for a snoring cure, it’s also helpful to know some of its causes.
 It can be a result of many things.
 It can be attributed to:

 If you’re looking for a cure for snoring, there is a wide range of options for you.
-As for obstructive sleep apnea (OSA), the use of CPAP masks in combination with CPAP machines is currently the most effective snoring treatment.
+The use of CPAP masks in combination with CPAP machines is currently the most effective snoring treatment.
 CPAP involves the use of a continuous flow of pressurised air (via a mask) to an individual’s airway.
 This pressurised air prevents the airway from collapsing, which in turn acts as a snoring cure.
-Another snoring solution is the use of a Mandibular Advancement Device (MAD) which is placed in the mouth during sleep, causing the lower jaw and tongue to be held more forward than usual.
+Another snoring solution is the use of a Dental Plate which is placed in the mouth during sleep, causing the lower jaw and tongue to be held more forward than usual.
 This in turn opens the airway, resulting in a cure for snoring.
+ResSleep offers all of these options.

 See if you or a loved one could be among the 1 in 5 Australians suffering from sleep apnea - Take our FREE sleep assessment today.Take our Free sleep assessment